Military and Veteran Affairs Educational Benefits

 Military Spouse Career Advancement Accounts (MyCAA)

 The Military Spouse Career Advancement Accounts (MyCAA) program provides up to $4,000 in financial assistance for military spouses pursuing degree programs, licenses, or credentials leading to employment in portable career fields.
 Spouses can contact MilitaryOneSource for education counseling and help in finding alternative funding sources.
-Call toll free at: 1 (800) 342-9647.
+Call toll-free 1 (800) 342-9647.

 Federal, State and Institutional Grants, Scholarships and Loans